 You can also use your expertise and fulfill specific orders.
-You have to pass some tests before you can join Constant Content, and they contact you within 5 days if you are selected.
+You have to pass some tests before you can join Constant Content, and they will contact you within five days if you are selected.

 - You can write on any topic that you choose.

 - You can decide the price of the content if you are posting an article.

 - You are paid better than most freelancing sites.